If you’re on this page, it’s likely you or a close family member one is facing some type of immigration challenge.

 Yet, hiring a lawyer can be scary.

-You may have heard stories about lawyers who take money from a client yet only put up a half-hearted fight.
+You may have heard stories about immigration lawyers who take money from a client yet only put up a half-hearted fight.

 Or about those lawyers who aren’t even lawyers at all.